visseranalytics/tc-jetpilots/contents.md

 **Headline:** THE MIDWEST'S BIGGEST JET SKI WEEKEND

 **Body:**
-For twenty years, more than a hundred riders and their families have rolled into Hok-Si-La Park on Lake Pepin every August.
-It's four days of riding, camping, and one of the best weekends of the summer.
-Everyone's welcome.
+The Sortie has been happening every August for twenty years.
+More than a hundred riders and their families come out to Hok-Si-La Park on Lake Pepin for four days of riding, camping, and one of the best weekends of the summer.
+Everyone is welcome.

 **Stats:**
 - 20 / Years Running